 - Some of the best views are at Miradouro de Nossa Senhora do Monte.

-10 – MIRADOURO DE SÃO PEDRO DE ALCÃNTARA
+10. MIRADOURO DE SÃO PEDRO DE ALCÃNTARA

 Set high on a panoramic garden, Miradouro de São Pedro de Alcãntara is one of the best lookout points in Lisbon.

-Greek busts and ornate fountains give the place a lofty regal feel.
-It has sweeping views across Lisbon and the Tagus River, collecting all the distinctive buildings that make this such an alluring city.
+Greek busts and ornate fountains give the place a lofty regal feel and it has sweeping views across Lisbon and the Tagus River.
 There are plenty of places at the top to grab a drink and take in the view.

-Elevador de Glória – The best way to get to the viewpoint is via the Elevador de Glória, a funicular that trudges up the hill from Rossio.
+The best way to get to the viewpoint is via the Elevador de Glória, a funicular that trudges up the hill from Rossio.
 The area is well known as the center of Lisbon’s street art scene, with the tram itself covered in graffiti.

-11 – IGREJA DE SÃO DOMINGOS
+11. IGREJA DE SÃO DOMINGOS

 The Igreja de São Domingos is an atmospheric church that has had its fair share of suffering.

 It was severely damaged in the 1755 earthquake, then devastated by a fire in 1959.
-The roof was destroyed and has been rebuilt, but the reconstruction left the walls still badly scarred – a physical reminder of both events.
+The roof was destroyed and has been rebuilt, but the reconstruction left the walls scarred – a physical reminder of both events.

 The drama is visible when you enter the church.
 Huge, gashed pillars and badly damaged walls give it a macabre yet somehow enchanting atmosphere.